dalefugier/RhinoFileVersion/README.md

 RhinoFileVersion
 ========

-Utility plug-in, for Rhino 3D, that prints the Rhino file version number to the command line when you open a file.
+RhinoFileVersion is utility plug-in that prints the Rhino file version number to the command line when you open a file.

-Building Sample
+Building
 --------------------
 To build the sample, you are going to need: